conacts/obsidian/Leetcode.md

 Given a **non-empty** array of integers `nums`, every element appears _twice_ except for one.
 Find that single one.
 You must implement a solution with a linear runtime complexity and use only constant extra space.

 ###### XOR Solution (136)
+1. Create value to store result
+2. Iterate through `num` in `nums`
+	1. XOR result with `num`
+3. Return
 ``` python
 def singleNumber(self, nums: List[int]) -> int:
     solution = 0